ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 ## Extension Development Tutorial

-One of the main ways I participated in the community always were JupyterLab extensions.
-This is what makes JupyterLab a next step after Notebook -- extensible architecture starting in the core itself (JupyterLab itself is built as a collection of extensions) and extending outward to allow exploring new ideas (collaboration, AI) and enhancing UX millions of user can rely upon (git, LaTeX, ipywidgets).
+One of the main ways I have always participated in the community is through JupyterLab extensions.
+This is what makes JupyterLab a next step after Notebook -- an extensible architecture starting in the core itself (JupyterLab is built as a collection of extensions) and extending outward to allow exploring new ideas (collaboration, AI) and enhancing UX millions of user can rely on (git, LaTeX, ipywidgets).
 As an extension author, contributor and maintainer, I've seen an explosion of AI-related ideas in Jupyter space.
-To better highlight the changes happening in the ecosystem, I built a community extension marketplace [labextensions.dev](https://labextensions.dev), which surfaces the most importants signals (categories, downloads, GitHub stars).
+To better highlight the changes happening in the ecosystem, I built a community extension marketplace [labextensions.dev](https://labextensions.dev), which surfaces the most importants signals (categories, downloads, GitHub stars) to both users and developers.

 So, naturally, when JupyterCon CFP has opened, I submitted a workshop proposal combining the things I am most interested in: mentoring new generation of contributors and exploring AI coding tools in the ways they can be helpful (or not).
 Turns out, there were 3 more very similar workshops, so we combined forces with Rosio Reyes, Jason Grout and Matt Fisher and put together a full day tutorial!
 It was my first ever workshop I organized and I dove head first.
 It was no small feat, but our amazing team made it possible.
 I would also like to thank Lahari Chowtoori for providing AWS Bedrock credits for the participants, so they can use Claude Code; and Zach Sailer for agreeing to do a demo of Jupyter AI in action.